singleplatform-eng/ansible-users/README.md

 * group - optional primary group override
 * groups - a list of supplementary groups for the user.
 * profile - a string block for setting custom shell profiles
-* ssh_key - This should be a list of ssh keys for the user.
+* ssh_key - This should be a list of ssh keys for the user (optional).
 Each ssh key should be included directly and should have no newlines.
 * generate_ssh_key - Whether to generate a SSH key for the user (optional, defaults to no).